o2ac/o2ac-ur/catkin_ws/src/o2ac_task_planning/README.md

-# moveit_task_constructor_demo

-Description: A simple pick & place demo using MoveIt Task Constructor.
-This uses the Panda from Franka Emika

-Developed by Henning Kayser & Simon Goldstein at [PickNik Consulting](http://picknik.ai/)

-## Run

-Run demo

-    roslaunch moveit_task_constructor_demo demo.launch

-# mtc_modules_server
+# o2ac_task_planning

 This node starts multiple action servers for different tasks, such as `Pick Object`, `Place Object` etc. The action servers do the task planning when a request arrives and they return the best solution if it is found, which contains the trajectories for executing the plan.

-## Run
+## Running mtc_modules_server

 ### Requirements

-The node requires certain parameters to be set on the ROS parameter server for its initialization.
-These are used as default values for the tasks' parameters (the parameters that most likely do not change for each call to the action servers, such as the name of the robots, directions for lifting, or placing objects, the name of the support surfaces ...)
+The node requires certain parameters to be set on the ROS parameter server for its initialization. **These are used as default values** for the tasks' parameters (the parameters that most likely do not change for each call to the action servers, such as the name of the robots, directions for lifting, or placing objects, the name of the support surfaces ...)

+An example for setting these parameters can be found [here](https://gitlab.com/o2ac/o2ac-ur/-/blob/integrate-mtc-in-o2ac-routines/catkin_ws/src/o2ac_routines/src/o2ac_routines/helpers.py#L29).

-Before starting the node make sure that the following parameters are available on the parameter server:
+Before starting the node make sure that these parameters are available on the parameter server:

  - `mtc_modules/arm_group_names`: list of strings (list of names for the planning groups of the robot arms)
  - `mtc_modules/hand_group_names`: list of strings (list of names for the planning groups of the grippers)